-- If conditions are such that morning formation will be conducted indoors, companies are expected to have all cadets present in hallways, in the UOD for inspection and accountability. - Inclement Weather Formation time should be used effectively to make announcements and take care of unit business.
+- If conditions are such that morning formation will not be conducted outdoors (Inclement Formation), companies may conduct "bed checks" instead of normal onlines.
+This is at the discretion of the company's respective Deputy Commandant.
+Companies must get accountability of all cadets, but cadets do not need to be in UOD until the start of the duty day. - Inclement Weather Formation time should be used effectively to make announcements and take care of unit business.

-- Cadets should not exit the cadet barracks prior to 0730. - The Regimental Commander may announce Inclement Weather Formation under the following conditions: - Cold Weather including wind chill (Below 20 degrees Fahrenheit) - Hazardous ice present, making travel unsafe - Moderate to severe precipitation, depending on the activity more or less precipitation can cause cancellation - Severe wind - o Lightning within 3 miles - University delays or closures
+- Cadets should not exit the cadet barracks prior to 0730. - The Regimental Commander may announce Inclement Weather Formation under the following conditions: - Cold Weather including wind chill (Below 22 degrees Fahrenheit) - Hazardous ice present, making travel unsafe - Moderate to severe precipitation, depending on the activity more or less precipitation can cause cancellation - Severe wind - o Lightning within 3 miles - University delays or closures